medcomdk/dk-medcom-xds-metadata/input/pagecontent/XDS_Metadata_for_Document_Sharing_Danish_profile_v.1.0.0.md

 #### [DK-IHE_Metadata Value_sets]

-The allowed values in the value set, are listed in the Excel document placed at a public website at MedCom:
+The allowed values in the value set, are listed in the Excel document placed at a public website at MedCom: DK-IHE_Metadata-Common_Code_systems-Value_sets [^4]

-<a href="https://svn.medcom.dk/svn/releases/Standarder/IHE/OID/DK-IHE_Metadata-Common_Code_systems-Value_sets.xlsx" target="_blank">DK-IHE_Metadata-Common_Code_systems-Value_sets (opens in new window)</a>

 Go to the tab for a given metadata attribute to look up allowed values for the given metadata attribute.
 Further instructions are written in the first tab “Instruction” of the Excel file.

 # DANISH XDS Metadata attributes FOR Clinical documents